keenwilson/NYT-Scraper-Node-Express-Mongoose/README.md

 ## What This Application Does

 - Whenever a user visits the site, the user can use a scraping tool to scrape stories from a news outlet, which is **The New York TImes** in this app.
-The user can select which section of NYT that they want to review: `Business`, `technology`, `food`, `travel`, and `style`.
+The user can select which section of NYT that they want to review: `U.S.`, `Business`, `Technology`, `Travel`, and `Style`.

 - Each scraped article will be saved to the application database.
 - The app should scrape and display the following information for each article:
   - Headline - the title of the article